Greater Manchester - Scotland Peer Learning Exchange

 The three day exchange had a busy agenda.
 Highlights included mini Pecha Kucha presentations from the group on our different projects; visit to Leith Theatre in Edinburgh to see the Vox Liminis Distant Voices album launch – a collaboration of Scotland’s finest songwriters and people who have first-hand experience of the criminal justice system and a site visit to Pollockshields Trust a community organisation supporting community empowerment.
 The latter included a guest presentation from the Director of Soul Riders Scotland a community-led initiative using a cycle scheme to bring diverse groups together.

 Both groups agreed that the exchange had been productive as it allowed the exploration of commonality and difference in the range of dilemmas and challenges faced in Greater Manchester and Scottish contexts and strategies/approaches taken to cope with them.
-They are now hoping to develop the relationship further through attendance at the What Works Scotland Conference in November and the Jam and Justice final conference next year.
+They are now hoping to develop the relationship further through attendance at the What Works Scotland Conference in November and the Jam and Justice final conference in 2019.